 Strategies to use when choosing a top to hide your tummy

-Below are some quick tips on what to think about when choosing tops to hide your belly.
+Below are some quick tips to keep in mind when choosing tops to hide your belly.

-There are reasons why I’ve chosen the tops in this article and that is because they do one of two things (or both) to disguise your tummy area.
+There are reasons why we have chosen the tops in this article, and that is because they do one of two things (or both) to disguise your tummy area.

 Strategy 1: Draw the attention away